Darshpatil/feature-mesh/Team-2.md

 ### Efficient Feature Governance:
 Objective: Ensure timely and effective review and approval of user-published features.
 Key Results: Reduced feature approval/rejection time, streamlined governance processes.

-# Use Case

-### Admin Accesses Feature Management Dashboard:
-•	Description: The Admin logs into the system and navigates to the feature management dashboard.
-•	System Response: The system displays the feature management interface.

-### Admin Reviews Pending Features:
-•	Description: The Admin selects the option to review pending features.
-•	System Response: A list of features submitted by Data Scientists for review is presented.

-Admin Approves a Feature:
-•	Description: The Admin selects a feature for approval, ensuring it meets required standards.
-•	System Response: The system updates the feature status to "Approved."

-### Admin Rejects a Feature:
-•	Description: The Admin selects a feature for rejection, providing reasons for rejection.
-•	System Response: The system updates the feature status to "Rejected" and records the rejection reasons.

-### Admin Manages Feature Metadata:
-•	Description: The Admin accesses the metadata management section to ensure completeness and correctness.
-•	System Response: The system allows the Admin to edit and update feature metadata.

-### Admin Ensures Security Controls:
-•	Description: The Admin reviews and configures security controls for features.
-•	System Response: The system applies the configured security controls, ensuring data protection.

-### Admin Performs CRUD Operations:
-•	Description: The Admin executes Corms the requested CRUD operations, updating feature data accordingly.

 # Functional Requirements for the Admin Role: